Serving on a Board

-Completely run by volunteers, the shop is open every Thursday (except holidays), 10:00 AM – 2:00 PM.
-The Thrift Shop opens for the season on Thursday, October 3rd, 2019.
+Completely run by volunteers, the shop is typically open every Thursday (except holidays), 10:00 AM – 2:00 PM.

 The shop is located at the side of the brown brick office building attached to the church.
 Enter from the parking lot near Davis Funeral Home.
 Look for the sign.

 The funds generated are used to support other local helping programs.

-Call the church office, 603-882-4861, to find out how help in our Thrift Shop, or if you have any questions.
+Call the church office, 603-882-4861, to find out how to help in our Thrift Shop, or if you have any questions.

 “God calls us into the church to accept the cost and joy of discipleship [and] to be servants in the service of the whole human family…” –From the UCC Statement of Faith